What do I need to drive in Europe?

 There are different IDPs you might need to get depending on the country you are visiting.
 There are 3 types:

-Remember if you are traveling through more than one country in Europe you might need more the one IDP.
+Remember if you are travelling through more than one country in Europe you might need more the one IDP.
 Use this table to find out which permit you will need.
-If you don’t see the permit number then you should contact the Embassy of the country you will be traveling through.
+If you don’t see the permit number then you should contact the Embassy of the country you will be travelling through.

 Documents you will need

-If you drive in Europe and are traveling in your own vehicle for less than 12 months in Europe you will need to carry a log book (V5C) or a VE103 to show you’re allowed to use your hired or leased vehicle abroad.
+If you drive in Europe and are travelling in your own vehicle for less than 12 months in Europe you will need to carry a logbook (V5C) or a VE103 to show you’re allowed to use your hired or leased vehicle abroad.
 (Current Information) Use a GB sticker on the back of your vehicle even if you have a GB on your number plate.

 Green Card Insurance

-A green card proves you have insurance cover on you’re vehicle.
+A green card proves you have insurance cover on your vehicle.
 You will need to carry a physical copy with you when you drive in Europe.
 Contact your insurer or ask them where to download it.
-If your insurer posts it allow up to 6 weeks.
-You may have to show you’re green card at the border, if you are involved in an accident or stopped by the police.
+If your insurer posts the documents allow up to 6 weeks.
+You may have to show you’re green card at the border if you are involved in an accident or stopped by the police.
 You do need to have a green card and additional insurance if you are towing a caravan or trailer.

 If you Break Down Abroad